-- Children edit and improve on a weekly, sometimes daily, basis.
-Often as part of the whole class feedback session. - There are many aspects to editing and this can be overwhelming.
-Therefore, we have just one editing focus to work on at a time, such as spelling, punctuation or word choice.
-This is firstly modelled by the adults and then practised by children, either independently or with their writing buddies. - Termly, we arrange children from across the classes to meet in mixed aged pairs to work on editing stations together.
+- Children edit and improve on a regular basis. - There are many aspects to editing and this can be overwhelming.
+To begin with we have just one editing focus to work on at a time, such as spelling, punctuation or word choice.
+This is firstly modelled by the adults and then practised by children, either independently or with their writing buddies.

+• Termly, we arrange children from across the classes to meet in mixed aged pairs to work on editing stations together.
 The older children become more adept at editing because they are explaining the aspects to be improved and the younger children become more adept at having one to one support through the editing process.